m-lab/website/_pages/bigquery_quickstart.md

 ### Configure M-Lab Table Access

-Using the same Google account as your GCP account, subscribe to

 Join the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss) with the same account you used to create your Google Cloud Platform project.
 Joining this group whitelists your account so that you can make queries against M-Lab's BigQuery tables.

 ### Using a Service Account